-The Health Care Sharing Ministries Freedom to Share Act proposes significant amendments to the Ohio Revised Code, specifically targeting sections 1716.01 and 5747.01, while enacting new sections 1716.22 and 3333.96.
+The Health Care Sharing Ministries Freedom to Share Act proposes amendments to the Ohio Revised Code, specifically targeting sections 1716.01 and 5747.01, while enacting new sections 1716.22 and 3333.96.
 The bill defines "health care sharing ministry" as a nonprofit organization that facilitates the sharing of medical expenses among members with common ethical or religious beliefs.
-It establishes criteria for these ministries, such as retaining membership for individuals with medical conditions and conducting annual audits.
-Importantly, the bill clarifies that health care sharing ministries are not classified as insurance providers, thus exempting them from state insurance laws.
-Additionally, it mandates that state institutions of higher education recognize participation in a health care sharing ministry as valid health coverage for students.
+It establishes criteria for these ministries, such as retaining membership for participants with medical conditions, conducting annual audits, and providing disclaimers about their non-insurance status.
+Importantly, the bill clarifies that health care sharing ministries are not considered insurance providers and are therefore exempt from state insurance laws.
+Additionally, it mandates that state institutions of higher education recognize participation in a health care sharing ministry as valid health care coverage for students.

 Statutes affected: